DIMEX

 • Receipts for the required government fee payments.
 (From BCR).

-• Additional documents to your immigration category, if applicable.
+• Additional documents for your immigration category, if applicable.
 (See above).

 Will I have to pay additional if I do the process at BCR or Correos?